chiefeh/docs.foundry.codes/source/documentation/index.md

 ## Who is this user guide for?

-This documentation is for anyone interested in the Technology Services we run for staff and the teams who operate them.
+This documentation is for anyone interested in the technology and digital services we run for staff and the teams who operate them.